-That’s why writing and publishing is such a rare and reliable signal of credibility and authority.
+That’s why writing and publishing are such a rare and reliable signal of credibility and authority.

 The other side of the coin of this risk is that you get much more credit for a good book than other forms of content.

-When others know that you literally wrote the book on your topic, you’ll be seen as an authority before you even walk in the room.
+When others know that you literally wrote the book on your topic, you’ll be seen as an authority before you even walk into the room.